 If you don’t know what is crossover frequency here I am going to describe.

 A monitor produces the most intensity of sound at a certain frequency range.
 This frequency range is called the Crossover frequency.
 A monitor is most active at that particular frequency range.

 Every monitor set has a different crossover frequency and this crossover frequency decides the main work of that monitor system.

 Near-field monitors are most active at lover mid to higher midrange(600Hz-3500Hz) depending on the driver and make of the monitor.

-The driver of far-field monitors is generally bigger than 6.5″ so need more power.
-They are equipped with high wattage amps which delivers a huge amount of sound which your small home studio can’t handle.
+In Far-filed monitors bigger size driver are used so they need more power.
+More power also needs high wattage amps that would delivers a huge amount of sound which your small home studio can’t handle.